Who is this article for?

 Two-factor authentication increases the security of your CrashPlan for Small Business environment by requiring users to provide additional verification before accessing the Code42 console or CrashPlan for Small Business mobile app.

 Two-factor authentication uses the Time-based One-Time Password (TOTP) algorithm and a 160-bit secret key for each user.
-We test and recommend the applications listed below, but any TOTP application should work.
+We tested the applications listed below, but any TOTP application should work.

 - Two-factor authentication affects access to the Code42 console and CrashPlan for Small Business mobile app.
 It does not affect access to the Code42 app on user computers.

 - To reset two-factor authentication for a user, you must sign in to the Code42 console as a CrashPlan for Small Business administrator.
 If you're not a CrashPlan for Small Business administrator, contact your organization's administrator.

 Watch the short video below to learn how to set up two-factor authentication.

 Users are required to set up their account the next time they sign in.
 Future sign-ins only prompt users to obtain the verification code from the Google Authenticator mobile app or Authenticator browser plugin.